How to Sell High-Dimensional Data Optimally: Near-optimal Menus for Large State Spaces

-We prove that there exists a candidate solution to the LP described in \Cref{lp:cai} that achieves the optimal revenue, which, however, is only approximately feasible.
+We show that there exists a candidate solution to the LP described in \Cref{lp:cai} that achieves the optimal revenue, which, however, is only approximately feasible.
 Next, we repair the constraint violations to construct a feasible solution which achieves an ever so slightly smaller net revenue.
+Let us begin with the first step.